Click here for our Hallandale Beach Official Update

 City Hall offering limited in-person services, by appointment

-The Building Division and Code Compliance office hours for in person assistance will be from 8am to 3pm Monday through Wednesday.
-All other City departments remain accessible via telephone at (954) 457-1489 Monday through Friday 8am - 6pm.
+The Building and Code Compliance Divisions’ office hours for in person assistance are 8am to 3pm Monday through Wednesday.
+Effective Monday, July 27th, in person hours will be Mondays and Wednesdays 8am - 4pm.
+All other City departments remain accessible via our telephone Hotline at (954) 457-1489 Monday through Friday 8am - 5pm.

 You must wait outside City Hall before entry.
 For your safety, only two (2) people will be allowed in the lobby at the same time.
 You will be required to wear a facial covering and have your temperature taken prior to entering the building.
 There will be two lines: an appointment line and a walk-in line.
 Please find your way through the appropriate line for service and be sure to maintain six (6) feet between you and your neighbors.